BearCode2020/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  - Closure is used in the function within personalDice.
+The information is created within the function, and can only be accessed by accessing the function peronsalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  - What remains the same is the string applied to the roll, and what changes is the value associated with the roll.

 c.
 What is the lexical scope of `newRoll`?

+  - newRoll is locked behind the function of personalDice, and cannot be accessed globally.

 ### Task 2c - Exit Ticket